Preface

-This is the first piece in my Majors series.
+This is the first piece in our Majors series.
 The whole point of the series is to give an intro-style overview of what different disciplines actually look like as undergraduate majors — what subfields they have, what kinds of career paths come out of them.
 For the first piece I want to talk about CS, walking through how my understanding of the field has shifted since I came to college, and how that compares to what I thought I knew in high school.

 My interest in CS started as a kid playing with robots — writing simple code to make robots do deterministic tasks, the LEGO robotics kind.
-Later I did some algorithm contests and slowly picked up some competitive programming techniques.
+Later I did some algorithm competitions and picked up some competitive programming techniques.
 In high school I worked on a couple of small AI projects too, and that was basically my mental model of CS going into college.
 But that mental model fell apart almost immediately once I got to college.
 Looking back, what I had been exposed to was just the surface of CS — as a discipline it actually has many distinct areas with a wealth of interesting open problems.
 And honestly that’s the thing I admire most about it: unlike some disciplines that hold themselves at a remote, intimidating distance, CS uses different layers of abstraction to let people from all kinds of backgrounds participate and feel its appeal.
-Most readers of this article probably don’t understand how foundation models work under the hood, but they benefit from them every day.
+Most readers of this article probably don’t understand how large language models work under the hood, but they benefit from them every day.
 People with a bit more interest can dive deeper — using a coding agent to write code for a project, or calling an LLM API to automate a task.
 People with more background can keep going down the foundation-model line: fine-tuning for specific tasks, even pretraining, developing the relevant algorithms, working on the underlying mathematical theory, and so on.
 There’s a place in this field for everyone.
 And foundation models are just one currently popular subfield within AI; the discipline has many other branches and areas like systems and theory.
 This is what I mean when I say CS has both vertical accessibility and horizontal heterogeneity.

 On CSRankings

 Before getting started, let me briefly introduce CSRankings.
 The site is widely regarded within the CS community as a reasonable proxy for a school’s research strength.
 Its rankings are computed entirely from a weighted count of how many top-conference papers each school’s faculty publish in each area.
 The methodology is fairly objective, but it has its issues.
 First, it can’t distinguish groundbreaking work from incremental work — both count as one paper in its statistics (publication += 1) even though their actual impact can differ by orders of magnitude.
 Second, it counts conference rather than journal publications.
 (As an aside: the convention in CS is to publish in conferences over journals, because the field iterates so fast that journal review cycles, often several times longer than conference cycles, can’t keep up.)
-That convention puts at a major disadvantage the small set of professors and subfields — biocomputing, for example — that prefer journals.
+That counting rule puts at a major disadvantage the small set of professors and subfields — biocomputing, for example — that prefer journals.
 There’s also the fact that schools with more faculty have a built-in advantage: even if average faculty quality is the same, the school with more faculty will rack up more papers.
 But that’s not entirely bias, because more faculty does mean a thicker ecosystem.
-I’ll come back to these specific issues later in the school-selection chapter; for now, just keep in mind that CSRankings isn’t a perfect ranking but is still a useful reference for understanding any given school’s strength, and it works well as a guide to the field’s taxonomy.
+I’ll come back to these specific issues later in the school-selection section; for now, just keep in mind that CSRankings isn’t a perfect ranking but is still a useful reference for understanding any given school’s strength, and it works well as a guide to the field’s taxonomy.

 OK, back to the main thread.
 On CSRankings, CS is grouped into roughly four big clusters: AI, Systems, Theory, and a set of Interdisciplinary areas.
 Each cluster is relatively self-contained — every area, and even every subfield within it, has its own community — but I’ve always felt these four clusters have a logical dependency: Theory is the most foundational layer, providing the mathematical grounding for algorithms and computation itself; Systems sits on top of Theory, building the actual hardware and software infrastructure that runs computation; AI extends Systems with applications that learn from data; and Interdisciplinary is where CS meets other disciplines (biology, economics, the arts, and so on), generally tilting toward applications.
 None of this is absolute, of course — AI itself has plenty of theoretical research directions, like learning theory.
 But I’ll go through them in this logical order below.